 Soc Trang's religious architecture sets it apart.
 These aren't just worship sites; they're architectural statements and windows into local devotion.

 Khleang Pagoda, in Ward 6, showcases Khmer architectural style in full: sloped roofs, ornate carvings, a sense of deliberate craftsmanship.
+It dates back over 400 years and houses a small museum of Khmer cultural artifacts—traditional textiles, wooden tools, old palm-leaf manuscripts.
+If you've visited the Imperial Citadel in Hue and appreciated Vietnamese royal heritage, Khleang offers the Khmer counterpart in a quieter, more personal setting.
 Buu Son Pagoda (Clay Pagoda) is nearby, known for intricate clay sculptures—human figures, animals, religious motifs—all carved and assembled on-site.
 It's raw craftwork, not mass-produced souvenir material.
+The pagoda sits about 2 km from Khleang, easy to combine in a single morning walk or short motorbike ride.

 Geography and River Life

 Two rivers define the landscape: the Hau River and the My Thanh River.
-Soc Trang has a 72-kilometer coastline along the South China Sea, but the real appeal is inland—low-lying, flat terrain crisscrossed by waterways and rice paddies.
+Soc Trang has a 72-kilometer coastline, but the real appeal is inland—low-lying, flat terrain crisscrossed by waterways and rice paddies.

 The province was historically divided into 8 districts and 2 district-level towns (Vinh Chau and Nga Nam are the notable ones for travelers).
 Soc Trang City, the former capital, remains the hub for exploring temples, eating local food, and finding river-based boat tours.
 The Maspero River, which cuts through the city, is where you see morning fish drying, kids playing, vendors setting up.